F-Haferkorn/ogis-cxxloop-examples/the_existing_compounds.md

 ### Early C++ Compound-Statements ##

-One wll agreed that a try-catch block is somehow a compound stament, too.
+There is a the try-catch block compound stament, too.

   	try{ /* throw ....*/ } catch(...)   {}